Ha-L0/Ha-L0.github.io/_posts/2023-01-12-[H4]-Proving-Grounds-Play-VULNHUB-Ha-natraj.md

 {: .prompt-info }

 In the default configuration all the files the web server accesses are executed by the user `www-data`.
 That is the reason we at the moment got a remote code execution as this user.
-Our goal is to change this user context to elevante our privileges.
+Our goal is to change this user context to elevate our privileges.

-> As we are allowed to overwrite the `apache2.conf` file it should be possible to change this to another user which is available on the system.
+> As we are allowed to overwrite the `apache2.conf` file, it should be possible to change the user context to another existing user who has probably more privileges then `www-data`.
 {: .prompt-info }

-The following users are available
+The following users are available on the target system:
 ```bash
 www-data@ubuntu:/etc/apache2$ ls -lsah /home
 total 16K